 Mental Accounting in Investing

-Individuals might miss out on considering the risks or correlations of mental accounts when they place every single goal and the wealth that is supposed to be used for the purpose of meeting each goal with respect to a separate mental account.
+Individuals might miss out on considering the risks or correlations of mental accounts when they place every goal and the wealth supposed to be used to meet each goal concerning a separate mental account.

-This might result in generating portfolios that are very similar to a layered pyramid of assets instead of viewing the portfolios as one.
+It might generate portfolios similar to a layered pyramid of assets instead of viewing the portfolios as one.

 - It can help an individual meet investment-related goals.
-When a certain amount of money is invested in a retirement account then that money cannot be used by the account holder for spending purposes.
-In this way, he/she can skip unnecessary expenditures and save the same money for the future.
+When a certain amount of money is invested in a retirement account, that money cannot be used by the account holder for spending purposes.
+In this way, they can skip unnecessary expenditures and save the same money for the future.

 - It helps in the identification and classification of every single goal.
-This allows retailers, marketers, and individuals to focus on every goal.
+It allows retailers, marketers, and individuals to focus on every plan.